metarhia/impress/README.md

 ## Configuration

-1. Install module using npm
+1. Install module using "npm install impress" in new directory.
+If you want to setup impress as a service, place it into /impress directory.
-2. Example will start automaticaly and you can see it in browser
+2. Example will start automaticaly after installation and you can see it in browser http://127.0.0.1
-3. Add applications to /applications and edit files in /config
+3. You can create a directory for your new application inside /applications, for example: /applications/myapp and copy /applications/example into this directory.
+4. Edit /config/servers.js and add "myapp" to "applications" array.
+5. Edit /applications/myapp/config/hosts.js and change "127.0.0.1" to "myapp.com", certainly you need to register and configure domain name myapp.com or just add it into "hosts" file in your OS.
+6. Place your html to /applications/myapp/config/app/html.template and required files into directories /js, /css, /images.
-4. Run Impress using command "node server.js"
+7. Run Impress using command "node server.js" or "service impress start" (if installed as a service).

 ## Handler examples and file system url mapping